- What other names is Strontium known by?

 - Dosing considerations for Strontium.

-- Bone pain related to cancer.
-A special prescription form of strontium is given by injection for this use.
+- Bone pain related to bone cancer.
+Research shows that a special prescription form of strontium (strontium-89 chloride) given intravenously (by IV) reduces pain from metastatic bone cancer.

 Possibly Effective for...